-Project Cost Scheduled Completion Date FY14-18 Spending FY13 FY14 Chge.
-FY13 FY14 Chge.
-FY13 FY14 Chge. \$147,930 \$104,209 (\$43,720) Jun-48 Jun-48 None \$54,337 \$9,666 (\$44,671)
+Project Cost Scheduled Completion Date FY14-18 Spending FY14 FY15 Chge.
+FY14 FY15 Chge.
+FY14 FY15 Chge. \$104,209 \$104,209 \$0 Jun-48 Jun-48 None \$1,549 \$11,090 \$9,541

 • In the FY14 Proposed cycle, the project concept and expenditures were substantially revised to more realistically portray the potential spending that may be needed over the next 10-15 year span of the CIP.
-The project cost and spending decreased as a result of revised project scope, schedules, and expenditures due to the uncertainty that exists in predicting which projects will be necessary.
 Projects will be further defined once the Technology and Regulatory Review is done (which may result in the need for additional feasibility studies on possible recommended process changes), and the Facility Plan/EIR and Facility Plan Upgrade Design are underway.
+In the FY15 Proposed cycle, the Residuals Plant Upgrades Design and Construction schedule was revised to show more potential spending in FY16-18, resulting in the \$9.5M spending change.